natelharrison/napari-live-timelapse-script/README.md

 - blending: Blending option for each channel.
 Default is additive.
 - interpolation: Interpolation option for each channel.
 Default is nearest
 - fetch interval: Duration (seconds) to wait between searching directory for new images.
 Default is 2 minutes
 - layer buffer: Can prevent the files from being loaded into Napari in the wrong order in some rare cases, so we leave out the last N layers to prevent this.
-Usually don't change this.
+(This is not working as intended currently.